pdf-association/arlington-pdf-model/TestGrammar/README.md

 ## PDF file check (--pdf)

+When processing PDF files, is recommended to use `--brief` to see a single line of context (i.e. the PDF DOM path of the object) immediately prior to all related `Error:`, `Warning:` or `Info:` messages.
+Each line of context is preceded by a number indicating a reference number in the PDF DOM - this is mainly useful for debugging.
+Numbers will match between runs for the same PDF SDK when using `--brief` and not.
+Somewhat counter-intuitively, both `--brief` and `--debug` can be used together: `--debug` will output PDF file specific information such as object numbers which can make bulk post-processing (e.g. using `grep`) more difficult to locate unique messages.

+Due to a **severe** lack of compliance with PDF versions, if a PDF file is between 1.4 and 1.7 inclusive, it will automatically be processed as PDF 1.7.
+Files with versions 1.3 or earlier or PDF 2.0 are processed as per the PDF standard (where the Catalog/Version key can override the PDF header comment line).
+Use the `--force` command line option to override this default behavior.

-* messages report raw data from the Arlington TSV files (such as `SpecialCase` predicates) to make searching for the specifics much easier.
-This can be slightly confusing when deprecated features are used, since the PDF version of the PDF file also needs to be known
+Messages report raw data from the Arlington TSV files (such as `SpecialCase` predicates) to make searching for the specifics and matching to  Arlington TSV files much easier.
+This can be slightly confusing when deprecated features are used, since the PDF version of the PDF file may also need to be known.
+The version used in the comparison is logged as `Info` messages in the first few lines as well as the 2nd last line of output.

-* the Arlington PDF model is primarily based on PDF 2.0 (ISO 32000-2:2020) where some previously optional keys are now required
-(e.g. font dictionary **FirstChar**, **LastChar**, **Widths**) which means that matching older legacy PDFs will falsely report errors unless these keys are present or until PDF version support is implemented in the PoC.

-* it is common for PDF versions in files to be incorrect (earlier than the PDF feature set) which will then generate error and warning messages because of the use of deprecated features.
-One way to avoid such messages is to use `--force 2.0` on the command line to force everything to be compared against PDF 2.0, but this will also have other consequences (see above!).

-* all output should have a final line "END" (`grep --files-without-match "END"`) - if not then something nasty has happened prematurely (crash or assert)
+All output should have a final line "END" (`grep --files-without-match "END"`) - if not then something nasty has happened prematurely (crash or assert)

-* an exit code of 0 indicates successful processing.

-* an exit code of -1 indicates an error: typically an encrypted PDF file requiring a password or with  unsupported crypto, or a corrupted PDF where the trailer cannot be located (this will also depend on the PDF SDK in use).

-* if processing a folder of PDFs under Microsoft Windows, then use `--batchmode` so that if things do crash or assert then the error dialog box doesn't block unattended execution from continuing.
+An exit code of 0 indicates successful processing.
+An exit code of -1 indicates an error: typically an encrypted PDF file requiring a password or with  unsupported crypto, or a corrupted PDF where the trailer cannot be located (this will also depend on the PDF SDK in use).
+If processing a folder of PDFs under Microsoft Windows, then use `--batchmode` so that if things do crash or assert then the error dialog box doesn't block unattended execution from continuing.

 ### Understanding errors and warnings

 Most error and warning messages are obvious from the message text.
-If `--brief` is **not** specified, then PDF object numbers may also be in the output which can help rapidly identify the cause of error and warning messages.
-Messages always occur **after** the PDF DOM path so adding a `-A 1` to `grep` can provide such context.
+If `--debug` **is** specified, then PDF object numbers will also be in the output which can help rapidly identify the cause of error and warning messages.
+Messages always occur **after** the PDF DOM path so adding a `-B 1` to `grep` can provide such context.
+Multiple messages can occur for any context line.

 `Error: object validated in two different contexts.
 First ...`